Amazing and Surprising Feta Cheese Substitutes You Can Add to Your Dishes

 It has a sweet aroma and a mild taste and its texture is rather soft and gooey as it contains a lot of moisture.
 If you’re not a fan of feta’s texture and you want to cut back on sodium, this is your go-to cheese.

 It works great as a topping and filling, providing a melting, bubbling crust.
-While you may think it’s only suitable for the popular pizza, mozzarella can also be a great addition to salads, meats, seafood, sandwiches.
+While you may think it’s only suitable for the popular pizza, mozzarella can also be a great addition to salads, meats, seafood, and sandwiches.
 Just give it a go!

 12. Panela cheese